Massachusetts Institute of Technology, Cambridge, MA, USA.

 The people who ran the MIT 645 and 6180 included Michael V. Solomita, Bob Degan, Dick Cerrato, Leo Ryan, Gerald Andrews, Joe McGillivray, Dick McNamara, Peter Monaco, Dick Moore, Gordy Noseworthy, Eddie Reardon, and John Waclawski.

 The MIT Student Information Processing Board (SIPB) was an organization dedicated to providing computer access to undergraduates.
 This group produced software that used the Multics Limited Service System facilities to give low-cost computing to many students.
 SIPB_Admin.SIPBADMIN was the first paying user logged in to the MIT 6180 Multics when the machine first came up at MIT in July 1973, and the last paying user logged in when the system shut down in January 1988.

 Project MAC users Al Strnad and L. Alan Kraning pioneered the implementation of relational data bases in the late 60s, and a prototype relational database system, Admins, was constructed by Jay Goldman and Prof. James D. Bruce and used to manage the MIT Electrical Engineering Department in the early 70s.

 January 2, 1988

-2MB of memory was sold to Puerto Rico Highway Authority.
+2MB of memory was sold to the Puerto Rican Highway Authority site.